You can listen to the audio from this video guide here:

 This type of research can't hurt.
 On one hand, you may discover that they may not be someone with whom you'd like to do business.
 On the other hand, you may find some great talking points or commonalities that will help you win their business.

 If you feel weird about snooping out a potential buyer online, know that they're doing the same thing with you!
 Yep, the internet has made being nosy easier than ever.

 If you find yourself frequently selling heavy equipment as your fleet turns over, then seeking a long-term buyer can be very beneficial.
 Ideally, you should try to find someone who wants to make multiple purchases every 3-5 years.
 That way, you can reliably upgrade your fleets and expand your business as necessary.

-My Little Salesman offers a speedy layout, secure payments, and great visibility options to make your listings sell quicker.
-Simply register an account to start listing your heavy equipment for sale today – and don’t forget to put our selling tips to good use!
+To get started using My Little Salesman for your business, simply register for an account and begin listing your heavy equipment for sale today.
+Don't forget to put these selling tips to good use!